Advertisement

 What's the verdict?

 If you ally that with the Ford Pro scheme, it starts to make all kinds of sense.
-Shouldn’t all the shorter range (and by that we mean vehicles not bombing up and down the motorway network) and multi-drop carriers be electric?
+Shouldn’t all the shorter range (and by that we mean vehicles not zooming up and down the motorway network) and multi-drop carriers be electric?
 If the numbers stack up, then yes.
-And the e-Transit is currently one of the very best of the breed.
+And the e-Transit is currently one of the very best, as you’d expect.

 The Rivals